-Trading in highly liquidable markets like Forex is often difficult as the prices get affected by a number of factors.
-Geopolitics is one of the major factors that affect investment prices and of major importance to the methodology we follow at FXGEOMETRY.
+Trading in a highly liquid market like forex is often difficult as the prices get affected by a number of factors.
+Geopolitics are one of the major factors that affect investment prices, and are of major importance to the methodology we follow at FXGEOMETRY.

 IN GENERAL, THE WIDER THE CONFLICT